JoerdonFryeman/Matrix/README.md

 ![matrix_colors](https://github.com/user-attachments/assets/6da55b9c-defb-41be-891d-7165047a3b04)

-- Change the color of rain: BLACK, BLUE, CYAN, GREEN, MAGENTA, RED, WHITE, YELLOW.
+- Change the color of symbols: BLACK, BLUE, CYAN, GREEN, MAGENTA, RED, WHITE, YELLOW.
 - Enable or disable info mode, matrix or neo modules.
 - Write your own sentences for example: "Fall asleep, Neo...".
 - You can also choose the rate of threads, voids or symbols and speed of rain.